New Research Shows Medicaid Is Working

 These newer studies reinforce the conclusions of earlier studies documenting the value that Medicaid and Medicaid managed care plans provide to Medicaid enrollees in terms of access and satisfaction.
 For example, a Morning Consult survey commissioned by AHIP in 2016 found that the great majority of Medicaid beneficiaries were satisfied with the access to care and benefits that the Medicaid program provides.

 These results show Medicaid continues to deliver on its promise of serving low-income Americans.
 This important safety net program clearly plays an important role in ensuring the health of millions of Americans.

-The future of the Medicaid program will be discussed later this month at AHIP’s National Conferences on Medicare, Medicaid & Duals.
-Hear from speakers like Gary Herbert, Governor of Utah; Matt Salo, Executive Director, National Association of Medicaid Directors; and Melanie Bella, former director, Federal Coordinated Health Care Office at CMS.
+The future of the Medicaid program will be discussed in October at AHIP’s National Conferences on Medicare, Medicaid & Duals.
 Register today.